 The shared values of the Trans-Atlantic relationship between Europe and the United States - free enterprise, market-based economies, and democratic governance - are underwritten by the commitment to collective security.
 While U.S. Presidents have previously pressed their European counterparts to commit to increased defense spending - rightly so in some cases - the commitment of the United States to the collective defense of the NATO Alliance cannot be in doubt when the current trend is being formed and cemented in place.

-Dainis Butners is an individual member of the American Chamber of Commerce in Latvia and President of the European Business Association of the McDonough School of Business at Georgetown University.
+Dainis Butners is an individual member of AmCham Latvia and President of the European Business Association of the McDonough School of Business at Georgetown University.
 This article is the last in a series ‘An American in Riga - the View from Washington'.
 Prior to this article, the author engaged about the positive factors of the Latvian business climate as well as the negative aspects and challenges facing investors making market entry into the country.